brendanzab/language-garden/lang-doc-templates/README.md

 “A Core Calculus for Documents” is very cool, but it might be interesting to use an elaborator instead of evaluation rules when translating templates to expressions.

-It’s extremely hard to search for non-XML based markup languages.

 ## Inspiration